am-nm-collab/gpt-job-app/README.md

 # gpt-job-app
 flask app that uses OpenAI's gpt api to help you write documents to help you get a job like resumes, cover letters, stories to tell in interviews.

+# NOTE
+- This is still under development, not ready for use yet.
+Key missing ingredient is LinkedIn API access.
+Stay tuned for updates.

 # How to run

 ## Install dependencies